 Android application package (APK) is the package file format.
-APK file is compressed form of java classes, XML and several other files.
-If you saw an amazing app and as a developer want to see the source behind it, then you can decompile APK files to get actual source code.
-You can use reverse engineering process to get the actual source code.
+APK file is a compressed form of Java classes, XML and several other files.
+If you saw an amazing app and as a developer want to see the source behind it, then you can decompile APK files to get the actual source code.
+You can use the reverse engineering process to get the actual source code.
 It is used to distribute and install application software onto Google’s Android Operating System, Jadx decompiles, .class and .jar files.
 It also produces java source code from Android Dex and APK files.

-There are several tools like Dex2jar, ApkTool, Java Decompiler (JD-GUI), etc. which are used to convert APK file to source code.
+There are several tools like Dex2jar, ApkTool, Java Decompiler (JD-GUI), etc. which are used to convert APK file to the source code.
 Here we will provide you with the list of tools which will help you to decompile Android APK file to the source code.

 Note – This article is only for educational purpose, we strictly don’t recommend decompiling apps of other developers.

 Tools to Decompile APK Files

 This is a great online APK decompiler tool.
 This tool uses an open source like APK and DEX decompiler known as Jadx.
 It will help you to obtain the source code from APK file in just one click.

 How to decompile APK online to the source code

 - Go to this link.

 - Now select the APK file by Choose File option and then click on the Upload and Decompile

 - Depending upon the size of the file, it will take time to decompile.